raymondfx/hyperledger-ledger/demo/README.md

 ## Performance Demo

 Another example in the `demo/runners` folder is [performance.py](runners/performance.py), that is used to test out the performance of interacting agents.
-The script starts up agents for Alice and Faber, initializes them, and then runs through an interaction some number of times.
-In this case, Faber issues a credential to Alice 300 times.
+The script starts up agents for Whistleblower and Journalist, initializes them, and then runs through an interaction some number of times.
+In this case, Journalist issues a credential to Whistleblower 300 times.

-To run the demo, make sure that you shut down any running Alice/Faber agents.
-Then, follow the same steps to start the Alice/Faber demo, but:
+To run the demo, make sure that you shut down any running Whistleblower/Journalist agents.
+Then, follow the same steps to start the Whistleblower/Journalist demo, but:

-* When starting the first agent, replace the agent name (e.g. `faber`) with `performance`.
+* When starting the first agent, replace the agent name (e.g. `journalist`) with `performance`.
-* Don't start the second agent (`alice`) at all.
+* Don't start the second agent (`whistleblower`) at all.

 The script starts both agents, runs the performance test, spits out performance results and shuts down the agents.
 Note that this is just one demonstration of how performance metrics tracking can be done with ACA-Py.

 A second version of the performance test can be run by adding the parameter `--routing` to the invocation above.
-The parameter triggers the example to run with Alice using a routing agent such that all messages pass through the routing agent between Alice and Faber.
+The parameter triggers the example to run with Whistleblower using a routing agent such that all messages pass through the routing agent between Whistleblower and Journalist.
 This is a good, simple example of how routing can be implemented with DIDComm agents.

 ## Coding Challenge: Adding ACME

 Now that you have a solid foundation in using ACA-Py, time for a coding challenge.
-In this challenge, we extend the Alice-Faber command line demo by adding in ACME Corp, a place where Alice wants to work.
+In this challenge, we extend the Whistleblower-Journalist command line demo by adding in ACME Corp, a place where Whistleblower wants to work.
 The demo adds:

-* ACME inviting Alice to connect
+* ACME inviting Whistleblower to connect
-* ACME requesting a proof of her College degree
+* ACME requesting a proof of her College message
-* ACME issuing Alice a credential after she is hired.
+* ACME issuing Whistleblower a credential after she is hired.

 The framework for the code is in the [acme.py](runners/acme.py) file, but the code is incomplete.
-Using the knowledge you gained from running demo and viewing the alice.py and faber.py code, fill in the blanks for the code.
+Using the knowledge you gained from running demo and viewing the whistleblower.py and journalist.py code, fill in the blanks for the code.
 When you are ready to test your work:

-* Use the instructions above to start the Alice/Faber demo (above).
+* Use the instructions above to start the Whistleblower/Journalist demo (above).
-* Start another terminal session and run the same commands as for "Alice", but replace "alice" with "acme".
+* Start another terminal session and run the same commands as for "Whistleblower", but replace "whistleblower" with "acme".

 All done?
 Checkout how we added the missing code segments [here](AcmeDemoWorkshop.md).